Kunalgarg108/Task-Management-Website/README.md

 - Select due dates for each project using a date picker.
 - Add detailed descriptions for projects for better organization.

-## Installation
+## Installation:
-Follow these steps to get the project running locally:
+Follow these steps to get the project running locally

 ### Prerequisites
 - Node.js installed on your system